What are 7 Things you really shouldn’t do in a National Park? Here are the rules and regulations that protect wildlife, plants, and visitors…

 In addition, they may be braver to approaching humans and inadvertently get hurt.
 Most animals are skittish for a reason.
 That hyper-awareness protects against predators.

-2. You Should Not Interact with Wildlife
+2. Do Not Interact with Wildlife

 I know this goes along the same lines as not feeding wildlife.
 But you are not supposed to interact with wildlife at all.